FragmentosTemporales/FragmentosTemporales/README.md

-- 👋 Hi, I’m @FragmentosTemporales
+- 👋 Hi, I’m Cristian Rivera Acevedo
-- 👀 I’m interested in learning to program
+- 👀 I’m interested in learning Python
-- 🌱 I’m currently learning Fullstack Developer
+- 🌱 I’m currently learning Fullstack Developer in 4Geeks Academy Chile
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on New Zeland
 - 📫 How to reach me fragmentos.temporales@gmail.com

 <!---